jordandoig/QA-Assessment/README.md

 Bonus Points
 + Complete all 3 tasks
-+ Create a CI/CD pipeline to run all tasks upon push to your Github repo - Done!
++ Create a CI/CD pipeline to run all tasks upon push to your Github repo
 + Use Javascript testing framework(s) with ES2015/ES2016/ES2017